ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![git url](upandrunningimages/giturl.png)

 **3.** Scroll down to the `Builder` section.
-Select the `OpenJ9` tile and select `openj9-11-el8` as the builder image version.
-As you can see OpenShift offers many different builder images to help you build images from a variety of programming languages.
-Your list of builder images might differ from the screen shot.
+Select the `OpenJ9` tile and select `openj9-11-el8` as the builder container image version.
+As you can see OpenShift offers many different builder container images to help you build container images from a variety of programming languages.
+Your list of builder container images might differ from the screen shot.
 For Java on Z, the recommended JVM is `OpenJ9` because it has built-in s390x optimizations as well as container optimizations.

 ![builder image](upandrunningimages/builderimage.png)